 Do You Need Eye Drops Before Cataract Surgery?

 You may need to use eye drops before cataract surgery.
-The use of eye drops is a common part of the pre-operative preparation for cataract surgery and serves several purposes:
+The use of eye drops is a common common in cataract surgery, helping the following:

-- Dilation: Eye drops are often used to dilate (enlarge) the pupil.
-This dilation allows for better visualisation of the cataract and the structures inside the eye during the surgery.
-It also facilitates the surgeon’s access to the cataract.
+- Dilation: Use of eye drops dilate (enlarge) the pupil.
+This allows better visualisation of the cataract and the structures inside the eye during the surgery.
+It also helps the surgeon’s access to the cataract.

-- Infection Prevention: Some eye drops may contain antibiotics or antiseptic agents to reduce the risk of infection.
-These drops are typically used in the days leading up to the surgery to prepare the eye and minimise the chance of infection during the procedure.
+- Infection Prevention: Some eye drops have antibiotics or antiseptic agents which serve to reduce the risk of infection.
+These drops are typically used in the days leading up to the surgery to prepare the eye and minimise the chance of infection while you’re having surgery.

-- Anti-Inflammatory: In some cases, anti-inflammatory eye drops may be prescribed to reduce inflammation and swelling in the eye before surgery.
+- Anti-Inflammatory: Sometimes, anti-inflammatory eye drops are prescribed.
+These reduce inflammation and swelling in the eye before surgery.
 This can help create a stable and healthy environment for the surgical procedure.

 The specific eye drops you receive, and the duration of their use will depend on your surgeon’s preferences, your individual eye health, and any pre-existing eye conditions.